lornebb/Building-Block-Body/README.md

 * As a user, I would like to add exercises from a library into a workout for my day.
 * As a user, I want to return to the site and still have my exercises available.
 * As a user, I want a free workout service.
+* As a user, I want to be able to send messages to the developer to report bugs or problems with the site with a view to getting them fixed.

 ### Developer Goals